Who were the second wave of immigrants?

 The first wave of immigrants were more educated and had more money, the second wave was less educated and were treated more poorly.
 They were seen as cheap labor.
 How were immigrants viewed by the U.S. government and American citizens?
 Some Americans worried that the U.S. economy could not support the newcomers.

-See also What is the SSES Program of tea?
+See also What is the most dangerous part of Atlanta?

 Who were the old immigrants and new immigrants?